Here are the top Institutional holders of Trillium Therapeutics Inc. (TRIL) shares

 Trillium Therapeutics Inc. (TRIL) Insider Activity

-Trillium Therapeutics Inc. disclosed in a document filed with the SEC on Feb 09 that Uger Robert (Chief Scientific Officer) sold a total of 584 shares of the company’s common stock.
-The trade occurred on Feb 09 and was made at $14.12 per share for $8248.0.
+Trillium Therapeutics Inc. disclosed in a document filed with the SEC on Mar 10 that Petrova Penka (Chief Development Officer) sold a total of 5,312 shares of the company’s common stock.
+The trade occurred on Mar 10 and was made at $11.08 per share for $58857.0.
 Following the transaction, the insider now directly holds 0.0 shares of the TRIL stock.

-Still, SEC filings show that on Feb 09, Petrova Penka (Chief Development Officer) disposed off 508 shares at an average price of $14.17 for $7200.0.
+Still, SEC filings show that on Mar 08, Uger Robert (Chief Scientific Officer) disposed off 3,646 shares at an average price of $10.11 for $36861.0.
 The insider now directly holds 0 shares of Trillium Therapeutics Inc. (TRIL).